 Any action taken by salespeople or their prospects counts as an activity.
 This includes anything related to deals, contacts, opportunities, and conversations.

-Since a CRM system is typically used by people across many business functions, each user is assigned a profile that determines their access levels and permissions.
+Since CRM systems are typically used by people across many business functions, each user is assigned a profile that determines their access levels and permissions.

-Dynamics 365 CRM is an integrated, comprehensive platform that enables organizations to manage customer data, drive richer engagement, and position themselves for resilience through real-time analytics and business insights.
+Dynamics 365 CRM is an integrated, comprehensive platform that enables organizations to manage customer data, drive richer engagement and customer satisfaction, and position themselves for resilience through real-time analytics and business insights.
 This combined CRM/ERP solution delivers purpose-built applications that work seamlessly together to help manage, coordinate and synergize business processes across Sales, Marketing, Customer Service, Operations, Project Service Automation, and many more functions.
 It’s perfect for larger corporates looking to expand into new markets, product lines, or customer segments.

 Some of its key capabilities include: